 External Course Accreditation

 There are also several independent national bodies which provide a system of voluntary regulation for the hypnotherapy field.
 For example, a good indication of the standard of a training course is that it is accredited at ‘Practitioner' level by the General Hypnotherapy Standards Council (GHSC), or at least meets the standards of such accreditation.
-Our diploma training has multiple accreditation from the GHSC, the National Council for Hypnotherapy (NCH) and The Register for Evidence-Based Hypnotherapy & Psychotherapy.
+Our diploma training has accreditation from The National Council of Integrative Psychotherapy (NCIP) and also accreditations from the GHSC, the National Council for Hypnotherapy (NCH), ACCPH, FHT and The Register for Evidence-Based Hypnotherapy & Psychotherapy

 HPD (Hypnotherapy Practitioner Diploma) Equivalency